albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 The implementation of this interface will display a message somewhere, such as the system console.
-Now, say that we want to format a message.
+Now, say that we want to format a message as well.
 We can make use of a `static` method to do that.

 ```java
 package demo;